-Our monthly sankulpa is an emphasis on the Mind-Body Connection.
-As we welcome in Spring with the equinox on Monday, March 20, we transition from a generalized understanding of this common expression to integration and true "yogic spring cleaning" in our daily life and practice.
-With a focus on radical self care, clearing away what no longer serves and committing to consistency in daily practice become necessities that work themselves into daily routines.
+Our sankalpa for Spring 2017 began with an emphasis on the Mind-Body Connection.
+As we welcomed in Spring with the equinox on Monday, March 20, we transitioned from a generalized understanding of this common expression to integration and true "yogic spring cleaning" in our daily life and practice.
+With a focus on radical self care, clearing away what no longer serves and committing to consistency in daily practice became necessities that worked themselves into daily routines.

 Focus In Life

 I will be far richer for having to learn to hear what my body and mind are calling for— restoration and renewal.